Quicken Windows Help

 • If you use connected accounts, verify that the bank account used for your Amazon purchases is connected in Quicken and included in your OSU.

 • Confirm that the transaction has posted.
-Pending transactions cannot be matched.
+Quicken cannot match pending transactions.

 • If you enter transactions manually, verify that you have added the Amazon transactions in the correct accounts.

 • Amazon transactions sometimes appear under alternate payee names.
-Quicken checks for common Amazon payee names that contain "Amazon" or "Amzn," but if a transaction still is not matched, check the payee name in your register.
+Quicken checks for payee names containing "Amazon" or "Amzn."
+If a transaction still is not matched, check the payee name in your register.

-• Orders paid entirely with Amazon gift cards or store credit cannot be matched to a bank transaction because no charge is posted to a linked account.
+• Quicken cannot match orders paid entirely with Amazon gift cards or store credit, because no charge posts to a linked account.

-The extension attempts to retrieve the latest orders the next time Chrome is launched.
-You can also retrieve orders manually by opening the extension and clicking the Download icon.
+The extension attempts to retrieve the latest orders the next time you open your browser.
+You can also retrieve orders manually by opening the extension and selecting the Download icon.

 Token or session expired